 There is no such thing as a free lunch.

-Some clients have first tried the 'free' website route and then came to me because of at least one of the following:
+Some of my clients first tried the 'free' website route and then came to me, because they experienced at least one of the following:

 - Their website was not being found by the search engines and what's the point of that?

 - The functionality on offer for the free version was so basic that they could not portray their products or services effectively.